-USD employees who, in the course of their work for USD, make significant contact with the South Dakota Congressional Delegation (including Senators' and Representative's staff) for reasons that are not Federal Lobbying Activities, must disclose the nature of this contact to the Office of the President.
-Employees should use reasonable judgment in deciding what is" significant contact" and, when in doubt, consult with their supervisors.
+USD employees who, in the course of their work for USD, make significant contact with the South Dakota Congressional Delegation (including Senators' and Representative's staff) for reasons that are not Federal Lobbying Activities, must disclose the nature of this contact.
+An on-line reporting page is located in the USD Portal at: https://portal.usd.edu/research/government-relations-form.cfm.
+Employees should use reasonable judgment in deciding what is "significant contact" and, when in doubt, consult with their supervisors.

-If USD engages a Federal Lobbyist, that person will be registered with the Clerk of the House and the Secretary of the Senate and file any required reports of Federal Lobbying Activities.
-Additionally, if USD is a member of a coalition or association that employs a Federal Lobbyist, and USD contributes more than \$5,000 quarterly toward lobbying activities and is active in planning, supervision, or control of lobbying activities, then disclosure by USD is required by the Lobbying Disclosure Act.
+If USD engages a Federal Lobbyist, that person will be registered with the Clerk of the House and the Secretary of the Senate, and file quarterly reports of Federal Lobbying Activities.
+Additionally, if USD is a member of a coalition or association that employs a Federal Lobbyist, and USD contributes more than \$5,000 quarterly toward the lobbying activities and is active in planning, supervision, or control of lobbying activities, then disclosure by USD is required by the Lobbying Disclosure Act.

-If USD uses funds other than Federal funds to pay any person for influencing or attempting to influence an officer of employee of any agency, a Member of Congress, an officer or employee of Congress, an employee of a Member of Congress in connection with a Federal contract, grant, loan, or cooperative agreement, then USD's authorized institutional official shall complete and submit Standard Form-LLL, "Disclosure Form to Report Lobbying," in accordance with its instructions.
+If USD uses funds other than Federal funds to pay any person for influencing or attempting to influence an officer of employee of any agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with a Federal contract, grant, loan, or cooperative agreement, USD's authorized institutional official shall complete and submit Standard Form-LLL, "Disclosure Form to Report Lobbying," in accordance with its instructions.

-In addition, Federal Lobbyists must disclose twice a year aggregate contribution over \$200 to any federal candidate, officeholder, leadership PAC, political party committee, Presidential library foundation, or Presidential inaugural committee;

-and any contribution to an event, entity, or meeting established or held in honor of or financed or controlled by a legislative or Executive branch official.
+In addition, Federal Lobbyists must disclose twice a year aggregate contributions over \$200 to any federal candidate, officeholder, leadership PAC, political party committee, Presidential library foundation, or Presidential inaugural committee; and any contribution to an event, entity, or meeting established or held in honor of or financed or controlled by a legislative or Executive branch official.